Understanding Car Insurance Laws by State

 State-by-State Insurance Requirements

-Each U.S. state has its own auto insurance laws.
-Most require at least liability coverage for injuries and property damage.
-Some go further and mandate personal injury protection (PIP) or uninsured motorist coverage.
+Every U.S. state sets its own auto insurance laws.
+While most require liability insurance, the required limits for injuries and property damage can be dramatically different.
+Some states mandate personal injury protection (PIP) or uninsured motorist coverage, especially in high-risk or no-fault states.

 Compare State Insurance Rules by ZIP Code